 6. Repeat the exercise several times, then end the game by giving him back his Kong and letting him chew to his heart’s content.

-Play this game at every opportunity, whenever he’s engaged in chewing on his toys on his own, or whenever you feel like initiating the game, until he’ll give up his chew object easily, on your “Trade!” cue.
+Play this game frequently, occasionally when he’s engaged in chewing on his toys on his own, or whenever you feel like initiating the game, until he’ll give up his chew object easily, on your “Trade!” cue.

 The trade game doesn’t always go as smoothly as you might like.
 Here are some of the challenges you may face: